elmerrocha/telsy-monitor/README.md

 ```
 sudo nano /boot/config.txt
 ```
+Check that `enable_uart=1` is on the last line, otherwise add it.

-Add the following at the last line:
+And add the following at the last line:
 ```
 disable_splash=1
+dtoverlay=uart2
 ```
 Press `Ctrl+O`, then press `Enter` and press `Ctrl+X`.